Calton Hill edinburgh

 Festivals & Events At Calton Hill

 Edinburgh has many events and festivals happening all throughout the year.
 It’s a great city to enjoy a celebration!
-Calton Hill is an excellent place to watch these events from and has even hosted some of them in the past.
+Calton Hill is an excellent place to watch these events and has even hosted some of them in the past.

 Watching Fireworks In Edinburgh – Edinburgh Hogmanay & Edinburgh Festival

-Calton Hill is a great place to watch fireworks from throughout the Edinburgh Festival season (August) and the New Year’s Hogmanay celebrations (December).
+Calton Hill is a great place to watch fireworks throughout the Edinburgh Festival season (August) and the New Year’s Hogmanay celebrations (December).
 This is because Calton Hill is elevated and is so close to Edinburgh Castle from where the fireworks are released.

 Bear in mind that if you are going up Calton Hill during any season or event, then it will be very busy!
 Calton Hill is one of the most popular locations to view fireworks from and celebrate New Year’s Eve.
 If you want some other suggestions of great locations to watch fireworks in Edinburgh, just get in touch or leave a comment below and I can give you some great tips!